 ACTION NEED DESCRIPTION IMPORT.
-EFFORT METRIC 1.1.A · · Over time, community needs and priorities will change and new opportunities will arise.
+EFFORT METRIC 1.1.A Complete a review of Plan Valdez every five years and adopt amendments as needed.
+Over time, community needs and priorities will change and new opportunities will arise.
 A review and update of this plan allows the community to respond to changes, and assess that action items are current and continue to reflect the community.
 At a minimum of five-year intervals, the Planning Department will convene a workshop for appropriate City staff, members of the Planning and Zoning Commission, and City Council to review, propose and adopt amendments to Plan Valdez to ensure it is current and reflects development policies and practices.
-High Plan Valdez reviewed every 5 years.
-Full re-write for 10 years (contracted by 2029).
-1.1.B developments to verify they further the goals of all adopted plans.
+High Moderate Plan Valdez reviewed every 5 years.
+Full re-write for 10 years.
+Initiated in 2029.
+1.1.B Develop Planning and Zoning Commission Check List for new developments to verify they further the goals of all adopted plans.
 Information relevant to review of planning actions and new developments exists in multiple documents and throughout the code.
 A checklist would facilitate reviews and result in more consistent and code-based decision-making that implements the goals outlined in Plan Valdez and other adopted plans.
 Develop a reference document that would provide direct guidance for review, and references to documents or code sections that should be referenced in more detail in findings of facts as part of the decision-making process.
 This tool would also be useful for applicants and new businesses so they can understand process and submit the necessary information to facilitate and expedite reviews.
-Medium Completion of reference document.
+Medium Simple Completion of reference document.
 1.1.C Annual planning review of all adopted master plans for implementation of action items and to identify when review/update is needed.
 The community has been involved with numerous planning efforts (some incomplete) and numerous plans have been adopted.
 These plans have been followed/implemented to varying extents, and 'planning weariness' has been a factor within new planning processes.
 Identified action items were determined to be needed for the community, and should be imp-lamented or determined to be obsolete.
 It is critical that plans are followed and implemented in order to grow Valdez, for the community to see progress, and for the community to support planning processes and outcomes.
 Existing plans provide valuable guidance and ongoing knowledge/awareness of plans is needed to identify and build on success, and identify when materials begin to be obsolete or "next steps" are needed.
 Plans include the Valdez Parks and Recreation Master Plan (2020), Valdez Comprehensive Waterfront Master Plan (2019), City of Valdez Natural Hazard Mitigation Plan Update (2018), Valdez Museum & Historical Archive Master Interpretive Plan (2016), Valdez Visitor Market Profile (2016), Competitive Market Analysis and Long Range Planning for the Port of Valdez (2015), Community of Valdez Strategic Plan: 2013-2018 (2013), Valdez Coordinated Community Transportation Plan (2013).
 Several other plans are still being developed or about to be developed and include the Meals Hill Master Plan, Medical Center Master Plan Update, Valdez Housing Market Assessment and Gap Analysis, Valdez Pioneer Field Airport Master Plan Update, and others.
-Annual review of plans to identify completed actions and determine when plans need to be reviewed/ updated.
+High Moderate Annual review of plans to identify completed actions and determine when plans need to be reviewed/ updated.